LHNCBC/lforms/r4-support.md

-# This briefly details the support for FHIR R4 Questionnaire and
+# Support for FHIR version R4
-# QuestionnaireResponse.
+This briefly details the support for FHIR R4 Questionnaire and QuestionnaireResponse.
+Note that we have also support for FHIR STU3 for Questionnaire and QuestionnaireResponse, but that is not documented here.

 # Questionnaire
 See https://www.hl7.org/fhir/questionnaire.html for a list of the fields in